arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/put_replace_multiple_documents.md

 ones in the body, the replaced documents are specified by the *_key* attributes in the body documents.

+The value of the `_key` attribute as well as attributes used as sharding keys may not be changed.

 If *ignoreRevs* is *false* and there is a *_rev* attribute in a document in the body and its value does not match the revision of the corresponding document in the database, the precondition is violated.

+Cluster only: The replace documents _may_ contain
+values for the collections pre-defined shard keys.
+Values for the shard keys are treated as hints to improve performance.
+Should the shard keys values be incorrect ArangoDB may answer with a *not found* error.

 Optionally, the query parameter *waitForSync* can be used to force synchronization of the document replacement operation to disk even in case